The Daily Office Lectionary (DOL) has been substantially revised to assist in daily reading.

 Of all the assignments the Liturgy Task Force has undertaken, “The Daily Office Lectionary has been among the most challenging,” noted Archbishop Robert Duncan, chair of the Liturgy Task Force.
 This latest version of the DOL is the third substantial revision.
 (And it may not be the last!)
 According to Duncan, the group “worked tirelessly” to consider and incorporate the extensive input they received.

-The Daily Office 3.0, labelled the “St. Barnabas Day Revision” by the Task Force, will be presented at the June meeting of Provincial Council in Jerusalem, on the heels of Gafcon.
+The Daily Office 3.1, labelled the “St. Mary’s Day Revision” as it was released on August 15, now includes the Old Testament abbreviations from 19 August to 30 November.
 The Task Force again asks for “wide testing and regular use of this revision” through the end of November 2018.

 Archbishop Duncan explained that the latest iteration of the Daily Office Lectionary takes into consideration “the realities of modern life” and the demands on the user’s time.